drocheam/optrace/docs/source/installation.rst

 **Troubleshooting**

-* In many cases forcing the installation of a specific library version (e.g. vtk) circumvents issues of newer releases.
+* In many cases, forcing the installation of a specific library version (e.g. vtk) circumvents issues of newer releases.
   The syntax is: :bash:`pip install --force-reinstall -v "some-package==1.2.2"`.
   Often older releases are hosted outside of PyPi, so you might try to locate the packages first.
   A list of other wheels for vtk is found